yagikiyoshi/QMMMscripts/run_genesis/readme.md

-This folder contains a script to run GENESIS for QM/MM
+# Script files to run GENESIS for QM/MM

-script01_standard.sh
+1. script01_standard.sh
   Standard script to run GENESIS

-script02_wako.sh
+2. script02_wako.sh
   Script to run GENESIS in Sugita-lab's cluster in Wako.

-script03_hokusai.sh
+3. script03_hokusai.sh
   Script to run GENESIS in HOKUSAI supercomputer in RIKEN.